Skip to main content

 Impact Analysis (IA)

-The Government has made a commitment to reduce the regulatory burden on businesses, community organisations and individuals.
-On 20 December 2013 the Government announced changes to the regulation of the financial products and services sector, with the aim of reducing the regulatory burden for the financial advice sector.
 Australia’s financial services industry is a significant part of the Australian economy.
 It employs more than 400,000 people and is expected to continue growing, driven by Australia’s ageing population and increasing pool of superannuation funds.
+As part of its commitment to reducing the regulatory burden on business, the Government has announced changes to the regulation of the financial products and services sector.
 The key reforms include:

 Aust Gov